babelouest/glewlwyd/docs/GETTING_STARTED.md

 #### Retype-password scheme

 The Retype-password schema allows to mandatory retype the user password to authenticate, even if the session is authenticated with a valid password.
 This scheme may be useful to force user to retype its password in some critical process.

+#### HTTP Basic Authentication scheme

+The HTTP Basic Authentication performs a login/password authentication against a specified webservice that requires HTTP Basic Authentication.
+This scheme is similar to [HTTP authentication backend](#http-authentication) but requires users to be already added to any backend (Database or LDAP).
+The advantage is that you can specify different scopes for each users and add any other additional data for the users.

 ### Scopes